 Resist the urge to give up or quit, in-time your efforts will (reveal a very new reflection in your mirror)!

-This chart illustrates the Weight Training Plateau, where you have them and how change can be applied to achieve your ultimate training goal.
+Illustrating the Weight Training Plateau - where you have them and how change can be applied to achieve your ultimate training goal.

 Keeping a positive outlook in your training-and-life.

 Has more to do with your success than you might imagine.
 Instead of dreading a halt in progress, be positive and creative, except that a rest or change is inevitable and healthy, this stimulates new growth mentally and physically.

 This is only a temporary hold on progress towards your goal.
 Breaking through any weight training plateau, is as much mental as it is physical.

 Often athletes get frustrated or angered by this, making some training plateaus last a long time even indefinitely, before new growth is seen again.
 Weak or unconditioned lifters generally have a tendency to want to quit and give up at this point.

 Don’t be fooled by negative emotions: become Lord and Master over your own body, just be aware...

 The Demands of increasing ones strength and muscular growth or even weight loss of a strict diet are huge demands you’re putting on your body - ultimately stressing it a lot at times.

 It panics and releases mechanisms to halt progress, ultimately; this is protecting you from yourself, from injury or over-training.